How long have UCHU-AA been around?

-I am excited and I want to homeschool my children, what must I do to get the ball rolling?
+I am excited and I want to homeschool my children, what must I do to get the ball rolling towards homeschooling?

 First know the expectations that are set for a ‘desiring’ home educator.

-1. Choose under which homeschooing option for the state that you would like to home school under.
+1. Choose under which homeschooing option from the state that you would like to home school under.
 Start by reading this link.

 2. If you choose to homeschool under Option three of Homeschooling Law 59-65-47 (which most homeschoolers choose), then ensure that the parent-educator at least holds a high school diploma, GED per the above law Section 59-65-47.